Frequently Asked Questions

 The CGC Premium and Elite membership levels offer a £120 credit as an additional benefit.
 This credit will be automatically applied to your submissions until it is exhausted.
 There is no need to request that CGC apply this credit.
-This credit may cover grading, shipping, handling, CCS services, CGC Signature Series, etc., as applicable.
+This credit may cover grading, shipping, handling, CGC Pressing services, CGC Signature Series, etc., as applicable.

 Now that I have direct submission rights to your grading services, can I submit on behalf of my friends?

 No. Your membership is valid for submissions of your collectibles ONLY.
 You may not submit on behalf of any third party.